DirectOutput/DirectOutput/Documentation/17_Supported Hardware.md

 For the end user the output controllers and their drivers are hidden behind a abstraction layer which ensures, that all hardware can be accessed in a common way.
 For more information regarding the software side of of the output controller part of the framework, please read the page on \ref outputcontrollers

-Currently the framework supports only a small number of output controllers, but depending on requirements and hardware availability more controllers will be supported in the future.

-The following devices are fully supported by the framework.
+The following devices are supported by the framework:

 \section hardware_ledwiz LedWiz (GroovyGameGear)